bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 2: 00:33:32

-Right, this is what we now call in some papers insecure music.
+Right, this is what we now call in some papers insecure `MuSig`.
 I think the first paper you uploaded together with Yannick had this two round version, which was insecure.
 Yeah, I just found an attack on this very end of `MuSig` and also...